Laurie Puhn is the author of the national bestseller "Fight Less, Love More:

 Laurie was the spokesperson for T-mobile marketing campaigns appearing in their national television, radio, print and on-line publicity campaigns.
 She was the relationship expert for ViaCord, a division of PerkinElmer.

 She was honored with the Dr. Martin Luther King, Jr. Award by the Nassau County Commission on Human Rights and her name is inscribed on the Town of North Hempstead's Women's Roll of Honor.
 Laurie was awarded the Anti-Defamation League Leadership Award.
+As Co-Director of Community Development for the Junior League of Central Westchester, she was honored to receive the 2014 President's Award for her volunteer work.
 She resides in New York with her husband and two young children.

 Laurie Puhn Communications